Celtics edge George-less Clippers 119-115 behind Tatum's 34 - WHIZ News

 But the Celtics closed the game with six straight free throws to hand the Clippers just their third loss at home.

-Kemba Walker scored 24 points for the Celtics.
+Kemba Walker added 24 points for the Celtics.
 They made 16 3-pointers — two off their season high.
 Tatum had five 3-pointers — one off his season best.

+“This was a good win, coming off a loss, down a few guys,” Tatum said.

 After trailing throughout the first half, Boston rallied in the third quarter, getting eight 3-pointers from five different players.
 The Clippers were limited to just two 3s while allowing the Celtics to score 39 points in the period.